uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 ![](ggplot2_intermediate_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

-To zoom in, we might want to change our axis limits by using `ylim()`.
+To zoom in, we might want to change our axis limits by using `xlim()`.

 ``` r
 p +